nelson mandela class 10 summary

 3. Would you agree that the “depths of oppression” create “heights of character”?
 How does Mandela illustrate this?
 Can you add your own examples to this argument?

 Answer: Yes, deep oppression can build strong character.
 Mandela illustrates this by mentioning heroes like Oliver Tambo and Walter Sisulu, who sacrificed for freedom.
 Similarly, leaders like Mahatma Gandhi and Jawaharlal Nehru showed great character through their struggle against British rule.
-This shows Mandela’s point is true.
+This shows that Mandela’s point is true.

 4. How did Mandela’s understanding of freedom change with age and experience?